Are you looking for a bid strategy that focuses on conversions?

 - Data tracking should be enabled.
 In order to use them effectively, you need conversion tracking enabled in your Google ads account.

 - Tracking actions.
 They are both great options to track your positive actions on your website like phone calls, newsletter sign-ups, form submissions, etc.

-- Probability is proportional to the conversion price.
-The more likely the conversion, the higher the price and the less likely it, the lesser the price.
+- Probability of conversion is proportional to the conversion price.
+That means, the more likely is to convert a customer, the higher the price and the less likely is to convert them, the lesser the price.